What process do you go through to learn a new word in your target language?

 Don't write single words on flashcards – implant them into full sentences and learn the sentences as a whole (here‘s why).

+You can attach photos and audio clips to flashcards (within the app) as a memory aid.
 Attach relevant photos flashcards if you can – visuals give the memory something else to latch on to.
 (Learning the word “delicious”?
 Take a picture of the food you're eating.)

 Similarly, use the voice memo function to attach a recording of a native speaker saying the sentence.
 You can do this in a language exchange, for example.